code-423n4/2023-03-neotokyo/README.md

 ## Out of scope

 Every file and contract function **not explicitly listed above is considered out of scope** for this contest in terms of both security and gas optimization.
+Any changes to the smart contracts which are stylistic in nature are also out of scope.

 This includes the entire existing Neo Tokyo ecosystem consisting of the deployed mainnet versions of `beckLoot` (Neo Tokyo S1 Identities), `vaultBox` (Neo Tokyo S1 Vaults), `NTItems` (Neo Tokyo S1 Items), `NTLandDeploy` (Neo Tokyo S1 Land), `BYTESContract` (Neo Tokyo BYTES 1.0), `NTBytesBridge` (Neo Tokyo BYTES 1.0 Bridge), `NTCitizenDeploy` (Neo Tokyo S1 Citizen), `NTOuterIdentity` (Neo Tokyo S2 Identities), `NTS2Items` (Neo Tokyo S2 Items), `NTS2LandDeploy` (Neo Tokyo S2 Land), `NTOuterCitizenDeploy` (Neo Tokyo S2 Citizens).